Vincent550102/Vincent55-Curriculum-Vitae/content/about-en.md

 ---
 ## Whoami
 - Curious about the principles of various fields of information, and will not let the future illusion, continue to explore.
-- I've encountered Competitive Programming before, and I recently contacted CTF.
+- develop -> Competitive Programming -> WebCrawler -> CTF -> Computer Network -> ...
-- 110Special admitted NCKU CS.
+- NCKU CS freshman
 ---

 ## Skills